gift-surg/NiftyMIC/README.md

 * `SIENA`
 * `BrainStripping`

 (and possibly others) you will need to compile the code in `src/cpp`.
-For doing so, compile the source code by linking it with the built ITK libraries, via
+Being in the root directory, compile the source code by linking it with the built ITK libraries, via
 * `mkdir -p build/cpp/`
 * `cd build/cpp/`
 * `cmake -D ITK_DIR=path-to-ITK-build_dev ../../src/cpp/`